USEPA/CMAQ/CCTM/docs/User_Manual/CMAQ_OGD_ch08_input_files.md

 Namelist look-up tables for different classes of simulated pollutants are used to define the parameters of different model species during the execution of the CMAQ programs.
 Gas-phase (gc), aerosol (ae), non-reactive (nr), and tracer (tr) species namelist files contain parameters for the model species that are included in these different classifications.
 The species namelist files are used to control how the different CMAQ programs and processes handle the model species.
 The namelist files define the following processes for each model species:

--   Emissions – is the pollutant an emitted species
+-   Emissions – is the pollutant from an emitted species
 -   Emissions factor – if the pollutant is an emitted species, uniformly apply a scaling factor to the emissions
 -   Deposition velocity – does the pollutant have a deposition velocity
 -   Deposition velocity factor – if the pollutant does have a deposition velocity, uniformly apply a scaling factor to this velocity